tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 };
 ```

-Our `ProfilePage` component has the user object, but `ContactInfo` has no data.
+Our `ProfilePage` component currently displays the users profile picture along with their name.
+It also has the user data object.

 How do we get that data from the parent component (`ProfilePage`) down into our child component (`ContactInfo`)?